bad64/OpenFightStick/Ork/220x220mm/README.md

 - One Neutrik USB A to B connector
 - 2 M3x40 screws and matching nuts to mount the Neutrik connector (head to taste; I like machine head for their look)
 - 3 24mm arcade buttons for START, SELECT, and HOME
-- (OPTIONAL) 2 more 24mm buttons if you use L3 and R3, **OR** 24mm button covers if you do not
 - Glue, or if you're really paranoid, two part epoxy
-- (OPTIONAL) Four extra nuts and button or machine head screws to mount the Brook board to the top plate (you don't *need* to but it's always a plus)
+- (OPTIONAL) Four 5.5x2mm square nuts and button or machine head screws to mount the Brook board to the top plate (you don't *need* to but it's always a plus)

 For the Sega 2P builds:
 - One lever with Japanese mounting points